DigitalHarborFoundation/pi-portal-v1/src/lessons/how-internet-works-part-1.md

 - Discover the role that DNS plays in connecting domain names and server IP addresses.
 - Identify your Raspberry Pi’s IP address.

-### CSTA Standards

-- **2-NI-04** - Model the role of protocols in transmitting data across networks and the Internet.

 ---

 ## IP Addresses